 Number of restaurant workers

 The number of restaurant workers stabilized around 12.2 million in Q2 2023, ending a run of dramatic growth that began in December 2020.
-Employment reached pre-pandemic levels in September 2023, with 12.3 million workers in the sector and held relatively steady for nearly a year.
-Starting in June 2024, employment growth resumed, growing from 12.3 million that month to about 12.5 million in September.
+Employment reached pre-pandemic levels in August 2023, with 12.2 million workers in the sector and held relatively steady for nearly a year.
+This steadiness has been the defining characteristic of restaurant employment numbers in the last two years.

 How many workers are leaving their jobs?